illuscio-dev/islelib-py/zdocs/source/index.rst

 Deploying Your Library
 ======================

-1. make commits:
+1. Make Commits:
 ----------------
-make your commits as you work
+Make your commits as you work

-2. version:
+2. Version:
 -----------

 To version up your library, there are a few options depending on what part of the